bruprescott/CTDizzle/MKRZero/MKRZero_UserGuide.md

 Designate one end cap and flange set as your switch/pressure sensor (S/P) end cap and the other your conductivity/temperature (C/T) end cap.

 For each set, connect the two pieces together using the six M2 screws.
 Don't worry about installing the O-Ring just yet.
 Once connected, use sandpaper to prepare the inner surface of each flange and end cap set.
+Alternatively, use a marker to outline where the two pieces meet.
 Abrasion of the surface will allow the urethane you will apply later to bond more readily to the metal surface.
 Use a low grit sandpaper to remove anodization until you begin to see bare aluminum.
+Try not to abrade the O-ring groove.

 Here are some [videos](https://www.masterbond.com/resources/video-library?tid=354) on how to mix and apply two part epoxies.